320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What number of Grand Slam titles has Andy Murray received?

-- Rafael Nadal has received all 4 majors at the very least as soon as in his profession – true or false?
+- Rafael Nadal has received all 4 majors not less than as soon as in his profession – true or false?

 - Who was the final American participant to win a gold medal within the Olympic Video games Males’s Singles event?